 Instagram will no longer provide information about the list of users who follow a certain account.
 What does this mean?
 You will no longer be able to hold prize draws among the followers of your profile, and you will not be able to filter by the requirement to be a follower when participating in a direct draw.

-you run a competition or quiz with our Cool Promo or Cool Promo White Label applications and add the option for users to sign up for the Instagram campaign, you cannot ask them to follow your account as a condition of participation.
+You run a competition or quiz with our Cool Promo or Cool Promo White Label applications, and add the option for users to sign up for the Instagram campaign.
+Furthermore, you cannot ask them to follow your account as a condition of participation.

 Likes-based draws will no longer be available for a specific publication, since from 4 April 2018 the Instagram API does not allow the collection of this data.

 Therefore, you cannot ask your users to "like" one of your posts as a requirement to participate in a prize draw.
 You can ask them to make a comment.
 Within the comments, you can ask them to mention one or more users or filter using a particular hashtag.